ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>While working on a real-life project, I encountered an inefficient React.js import strategy.
 Learn how to import the right way!</blockquote>

 <h3>4.
-How I built the viral calendar puzzle game 🎮 - <a href="https://medium.com/@rahul.dinkar/how-i-built-the-viral-calendar-puzzle-game-9328260af6ef" target="_blank" rel="noopener noreferrer">link</a></h3>
+An animated CSS Gauge w/ mask-image and lerp animation - <a href="https://medium.com/@cardboardshark/an-animated-css-gauge-w-mask-image-and-lerp-animation-c6a3318f012d" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Rahul Dinkar`**
+✍️ **posted by `Cardboardshark`**

-<blockquote>Follow my journey of turning a viral Instagram calendar puzzle into a web game.
-Learn how I tackled game board design, piece manipulation,</blockquote>
+<blockquote>I recently built a fancy gauge component for a project, and thought some of the techniques might be of interest!</blockquote>

 <h3>5.
 How does the React fiber reconciler work? - <a href="https://medium.com/@maxtsh/how-does-the-react-fiber-reconciler-work-77c3650127da" target="_blank" rel="noopener noreferrer">link</a></h3>